 Person and job specifications will be limited to those requirements that are necessary for the effective performance of the job.
 Candidates for employment or promotion will be assessed objectively against the requirements for the job, taking account of any reasonable adjustments that may be required for candidates with a disability.
 Disability and personal or home commitments will not form the basis of employment decisions except where necessary.

-KNOW-HOW TRAINING LTD will consider any possible indirectly discriminatory effect of its standard working practices, including the number of hours to be worked, the times at which these are to be worked and the place at which work is to be done, when considering requests for variations to these standard working practices and will refuse such requests only if KNOW-HOW TRAINING LTD considers it has good reasons, unrelated to any protected characteristic, for doing so.
-KNOW-HOW TRAINING LTD will comply with its obligations in relation to statutory requests for contract variations.
-KNOW-HOW TRAINING LTD will also make reasonable adjustments to its standard working practices to overcome barriers caused by disability.
+Know How Training & Consultancy Ltd will consider any possible indirectly discriminatory effect of its standard working practices, including the number of hours to be worked, the times at which these are to be worked and the place at which work is to be done, when considering requests for variations to these standard working practices and will refuse such requests only if Know How Training & Consultancy Ltd considers it has good reasons, unrelated to any protected characteristic, for doing so.
+Know How Training & Consultancy Ltd will comply with its obligations in relation to statutory requests for contract variations.
+Know How Training & Consultancy Ltd will also make reasonable adjustments to its standard working practices to overcome barriers caused by disability.